acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w4/H2 - Data analyst.md

 ```

-## how you’ll handle ties, all-negative values, or multiple peak segments.
+## a. part 2. "how you’ll handle ties, all-negative values, or multiple peak segments."

 Ties/multiple peaks: The algorithim cuts off any bad values on the ends of the peak.
 So if two numbers are both high maximums, it will continue to move out from them until there is no longer a tie.
 If there are two perfectly symmetrical peaks, it WILL grab all of them.
 This is a feature, not a bug.
 It tells our salesteam that there are two seasons that are identically advantageous.